emdinga/AWS_Projects/README.md

 This repository showcases various AWS projects covering a wide range of use cases, including:

+- **Serverless Job Board** - Built a full-stack serverless job board application on AWS, showcasing hands-on experience with key AWS Developer Associate services and front-end integration.
+- **FlutterFlow & SupaBase** - Building an e-commerce platform in FlutterFlow, leveraging Supabase for Auth, Database, and Storage with role-based access and using Dart for custom backend actions.
+- **Microservices & Kubernetes** – Designing distributed architectures with Docker, Kubernetes (EKS), and service meshes.
+- **Compute & Containerization** – Running scalable workloads on Amazon EC2, AWS Fargate, and EKS for container orchestration.
+- **Machine Learning & AI** – Deploying AI-driven solutions with Amazon Bedrock, SageMaker, and AI-powered chatbots.
+- **Data Analytics & Storage Solutions** – Using S3, Redshift, and Aurora for data storage, processing, and retrieval.
+- **Serverless Applications** – Developing event-driven architectures with AWS Lambda, API Gateway, and DynamoDB.
+- **Security Best Practices** – Leveraging IAM, encryption, WAF, and security monitoring tools.
+- **High Availability & Disaster Recovery** – Implementing multi-region deployments, backups, and failover strategies.
+- **Automation and Scripting** – Using AWS CLI, SDKs, and Infrastructure as Code (Terraform, AWS SAM) for automation.
 - **Cloud Architecture Design** – Building scalable, secure, and cost-efficient cloud-native solutions.
-- **Automation and Scripting** – Using AWS CLI, SDKs, and Infrastructure as Code (Terraform, AWS SAM) for automation.
-- **High Availability & Disaster Recovery** – Implementing multi-region deployments, backups, and failover strategies.
-- **Security Best Practices** – Leveraging IAM, encryption, WAF, and security monitoring tools.
-- **Serverless Applications** – Developing event-driven architectures with AWS Lambda, API Gateway, and DynamoDB.
-- **Data Analytics & Storage Solutions** – Using S3, Redshift, and Aurora for data storage, processing, and retrieval.
-- **Machine Learning & AI** – Deploying AI-driven solutions with Amazon Bedrock, SageMaker, and AI-powered chatbots.
-- **Compute & Containerization** – Running scalable workloads on Amazon EC2, AWS Fargate, and EKS for container orchestration.
-- **Microservices & Kubernetes** – Designing distributed architectures with Docker, Kubernetes (EKS), and service meshes.
-- **FlutterFlow & SupaBase** - Building an e-commerce platform in FlutterFlow, leveraging Supabase for Auth, Database, and Storage with role-based access and using Dart for                                custom backend actions.

-Each project is documented with detailed steps, architecture diagrams, and code examples to help you understand the implementation.
+Each project is thoroughly documented with step-by-step instructions, architecture diagrams, and explanations of the implementation to provide clear insight into the project workflow and design.

 ---